 This is the first step, during which you must sign a non-disclosure agreement with a patent professional (patent agent) to reveal your invention.
 Here you can include all known information about your invention, as well as diagrams, explanations, and experimental results (if any).

-In this phase, patent professional performed an extensive search for prior art in all possible databases for patent, articles, thesis etc...
-And builds a patentability search report based on closest prior art found for your invention.
+During this process, a patent specialist searches all available databases for prior art (patents, papers, theses, etc.) and creates a patentability search report based on the closest prior art found for your invention.

 The request for examination is to be made within 48 months from the date of filing the patent application, along with prescribed form and fees.
 This is the request made to Indian patent office to examine you patent application.

-The first examination report submitted to controller by examiner generally contains prior arts (existing documents before the date of filing) which are similar to the claimed invention, and same is reported to patent applicant.
+The first examination report submitted to controller by examiner generally contains prior arts (existing documents before the date of filing) which are like the claimed invention, and same is reported to patent applicant.

-Maintaining patent for its entire life time that is 20 years from filing date requires renewal fees to be paid to patent office as mentioned in link here
+Maintaining patent for its entire lifetime that is 20 years from filing date requires renewal fees to be paid to patent office.